afombravo/2FAST2Q/README.md

 2. Download the "example.fastq.gz"
 3. Modify the "inputs.txt" to match your system´s apropriate paths and file names.
 4. Run crispery

+In this example, sgRNA0850 and sgRNA867 share the same sequence; this will appear as a warning message.

 The expected example output file is given: "compiled.csv"